Chrism1c/Logs-Manager/README.md

 ## What is Logs Manager?

-**Logs Manager** is an application developed for a Network and distributed System Security exam at **Univeristy Aldo Moro** of Taranto Italy. <br>
+**Logs Manager** is an application developed for a "Networks and distributed systems security" exam at **Univeristy Aldo Moro** of Taranto Italy. <br>
-its goal is to manage log files released from different appas.
+its goal is to manage log files released from different apps.
-It can be used to concatenete a large ammount of data logs spreads in different CSV/XLS/XLSX files, merge two log files using a key (column name) like struttured data in database does.
+It can be used to concatenete a large ammount of data logs spreads in different CSV/XLS/XLSX files, in addiction, it can allow merge two log files using a key (column name) at the same way a databases would do.

 ### Functionalities
 <ul>